BenKlgr/ecosystem-identityserver/README.md

+### Disclaimer ⚠️
+After carefull concideration, **I will no longer work** on this repository.
+The systems are integrated directly into the ecosystem-personalmanagement project.

+---

 ### Welcome! 👋

 This system is part of my new ecosystem 🚀that I build for my website benklingeler.de and projects that are coming in the future.
 My main goal 🎖️ is to develop an environment with dynamic systems, which are all using centralized functions, such as user authentication, server management, data flow and more.